SamyPesse/appsmith-docs/README.md

 ---
-description: Appsmith is the fastest way to build internal apps over any database or API
+description: Appsmith is the fastest way to build internal apps over any database or API (test from Hive)
 ---

 # Introduction

-Hello from Hive 4
+Hello from Hive 5

 ## Why Appsmith?